Hryhoriy Piatachenko: Later life

 With other positions held by Piatachenko were member of the editorial board of the magazine Finance of Ukraine; Honorary Director of the Research Financial Institute of the Academy of Financial Management of the Ministry of Finance of Ukraine.
 He received an invitation to lead NDFI in 1994.
 The laborious process of establishing the organizational framework, establishing an academic council, and choosing the academic staff got under way.

 Piatachenko personally contributed to the organization of the International Conference on the study of the world experience of implementing monetary reforms in Kyiv while serving as director of the Research Financial Institute under the Ministry of Finance, to which representatives of the relevant professional structures of the United States, Canada, Germany, and other countries were invited to participate.
 The Ukrainian President, the Cabinet of Ministers, and the Verkhovna Rada all presented appropriate suggestions for consideration.
 Beginning in early September 1996, Ukraine implemented the monetary reform.

 Death

-Piatachenko passed away at the age of 90 in Kyiv on 27 March 2022.
+Piatachenko died at the age of 90 in Kyiv on 27 March 2022.
 According to the Ministry of Finance, "Hryhoriy Oleksandrovych actively contributed to the formulation and execution of financial policy as well as structural alterations in Ukraine's financial sector.
 He worked hard to have Ukraine accepted into international financial organizations while serving as the country's finance minister, especially the International Monetary Fund, the International Bank for Reconstruction and Development, the International Finance Corporation, and others."